zeitgeistpm/documentation/docs/learn/betting.md

 By withdrawing some of their liquidity, on the other hand, an LP removes funds from their bet against the market.
 They might do this to take profits (including swap fees) or because they have lost faith in their prediction.

+## Minimizing Losses When Gathering Information

+Roughly speaking, there are two motivations for creating a market or providing liquidity.
+One is to create a market that allows you to bet against the informants that are active on Zeitgeist, as discussed above.
+This can be profitable if the liquidity providers have information which gives them an advantage over the traders.

+The other is to gather information from the traders.
+This is the exact reversal of the situation above.
+The liquidity providers start off with as good a prediction they can muster (based on whatever they know about the topic), which is then corrected by the informants.
+If the market eventually yields a better prediction, this results in a loss for the liquidity providers, but they receive a better prediction as compensation.

+The question then is, how the liquidity providers can minimize losses or maximize the quality of information they receive.
+The liquidity is key.
+If the pool is too shallow, and, thus, the market is too thin, then the potential losses for the LPs are quite small, and it is very easy for traders to move the price.
+But this is not a good situation for the traders: Not only do they deal with excessive slippage, but they are also forced to give up their information at a very low price.
+For example, if the pool is so shallow that any trader can only buy 10 units of a particular outcome token, their profit is limited to
+\$10.
+Most non-publicly available information is worth more than that, and may very well discourage knowledgeable informants from participating in the market, which may hurt the quality of the prediction.

+On the other hand, if the pool is too deep, and, thus, the market is too thick, then the potential losses of the LPs is quite large, and it is very difficult for the traders to move the price.
+This is good for the traders, though, as they can buy tokens and lower prices.
+And just as thin markets can have a negative effect on the prediction, so can markets that are too thick.
+While a particularly thick market may incentivize a knowledgeable whale to join the market and give up some crucial bit of information in exchange for the chance of a particularly big payoff, it can also make it _too_ hard for traders to move the price, which may again hurt the quality of the prediction.

+In summary, the liquidity providers control both their risk and the quality of the prediction by adding or withdrawing liquidity.
+Thin markets can result in a lack of participation, while thick markets can lead to significant losses and slow price changes.
+Manually adjusting the liquidity according to market signals is often necessary.

 ## Summary